 The key difference between a democracy and a republic lies in the limits placed on government by the law, which has implications on minority rights.
-Both forms of government tend to use a representational system where citizens vote to elect politicians to represent their interests and form the government.
+Both forms of government use a representational system where citizens vote to elect politicians to represent their interests and form the government.
 However, in a republic, a constitution or charter of rights protects certain inalienable rights that cannot be taken away by the government, even if it has been elected by a majority of voters.
-In a "pure" democracy, the majority is not restrained and can impose its will on the minority.
+In a pure democracy, the majority is not restrained and can impose its will on the minority.

-Is the United States a Democracy or Republic?
+edit Is the United States a Democracy or Republic?

 The U.S. is a republic.

 I pledge allegiance to the flag of the United States of America, and to the Republic for which it stands, one Nation under God, indivisible, with liberty and justice for all."